 Our design of eQuant-HRP enables more efficient binding to biotinylated targets.
 This conjugate’s ability for direct quantification ensures straightforward and less time-consuming detection and measurement of biotinylated elements, especially beneficial in high-throughput settings where speed and accuracy are critical.

 The improved HRP to biotin-binding protein ratio in eQuant-HRP significantly reduces non-specific binding.
 This reduction not only increases the accuracy of assay results but also minimizes potential interference, providing clearer and more definitive outcomes.

 In summary, the introduction of eQuant-HRP marks a significant advancement in biotin-binding protein technology.
 Its optimized ratio of HRP to biotin-binding protein, leading to decreased non-specific binding, and its capability for direct quantification, make it a superior choice for biochemistry professionals.

 not available on the net

-HRP can be used in ChemiLuminescent ImmunoAssays (CLIA).
-This technology combines the advantages of chemiluminescence sensitivity with the specificity of an immunoreaction.
-In HRP converts a substrate into a chemiluminescent signal that is emitted as photons of light in the visible or near visible range.
-The amount of light produced correlates to the amount of target analyte present in the sample.
-Because the 3HRP is homogeneous , a direct quantification is possible.
+HRP finds use in ChemiLuminescent ImmunoAssays (CLIA).
+This technology merges chemiluminescence’s sensitivity with immunoreaction specificity.
+HRP transforms a substrate into a chemiluminescent signal, emitting photons in the visible or near-visible range.
+The light produced directly correlates with the target analyte’s quantity in the sample.
+The homogeneity of 3HRP enables direct quantification.

-Compared with the Elisa Method, the main advantage of CLIA is much more sensitive due to signal amplification and multiplication but it works without incubation time and without stopping reagents.
+CLIA holds a significant advantage over the Elisa Method.
+It is far more sensitive due to signal amplification and multiplication.
+Moreover, it operates without the need for incubation time or stopping reagents.